 • Consult with your veterinarian before introducing turkey or any new food into your dog’s diet, especially if your dog has any existing health conditions.

-See also How long does it take for yams to cook
+See also How to cook long hot peppers

 In Summary